MoreOutput/RockMUD/README.md

 **RockMUD (0.2.0) is a Node powered WebSockets MUD server**

+Find the latest on this Heroku hobby instance: http://rockmud.heroku.com

 Goals:
 * A Diku-like MUD experience from within the browser.
 * Enable Development, and to keep things simple